rdlauer/articles/blues/geofencing/geofencing.md

 Next we need to initialize the I2C bus, our LCD module, and the Notecard.

-Since I used pins 2 and 3 for I2C (which correspond to the I2C1 bus), I can initialize I2C with:
+Since I used GPIO pins 2 and 3 for I2C (which correspond to the I2C1 bus), I can initialize I2C with:

 	i2c = I2C(1, sda=Pin(2), scl=Pin(3))